vsaraikin/Portfolio_Analyzer/README.md

 # portfolio_analyzer
-This module was created for these main purposes:
-- portfolio rebalancing with minimization of volatility and maximization of the Sharpe ratio
-- quick presentation of portfolio's metrics
+This module was created for these main purposes: portfolio rebalancing with minimization of volatility and maximization of the Sharpe ratio and quick presentation of portfolio's perfomance.
+And it does it quickly.

 You can also get metrics for your portfolio in one line:
 - Total Return of portfolio